Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

 Your 3rd grader is intuitive and intelligent.
 Only now, she’s expected to read more challenging books and do more complex schoolwork.
 This becomes a struggle as she cannot make sense of the words on the page.
 That’s where vision therapy can help.

 How Long Will It Take To See Results With Vision Therapy?

 Do you think your child’s learning disability or ADHD-like symptoms may be the result of a vision problem?
-Schedule a functional vision evaluation with Vision Therapy Center at Family Eye Care to find out.
-If it is determined by Dr. Moshe Roth that the issue, in fact, vision-related, a customized vision therapy program will be provided.
+Schedule a functional vision evaluation with Family Eye Care to find out.
+If it is determined by Dr. Moshe Roth and Dr. Steffani Tiomno that the issue, in fact, vision-related, a customized vision therapy program will be provided.

-We serve those from Old Bridge, East Brunswick, Sayreville, and Manalapan, and throughout New Jersey.
+We serve those from Old Bridge, East Brunswick, Woodbridge, and Edison, and throughout New Jersey.